connexcs/docs/docs/customer/customer.md

     + **Invoice Schedule**: Specify frequency for invoice generation.
     + **Invoice Due Days**: Set the allowed number of days past the due date that the invoice can go unpaid.
     + **Invoice Template**: Select from a list of existing Templates found in **Setup :material-menu-right: Config :material-menu-right: [Templates](/setup/config/templates/)**
-    + **Ext.Accounting ID**: The non parsed field- this is used to fill in work an external accounting field to correlate between Connexcs and the external accountancy system.
+    + **Ext.Accounting ID**: This is used to fill in work an external accounting field to correlate between Connexcs and the external accountancy system.
+    + **RTP Firewall**: It will bypass the media Firewall.<br>To let the customer strictly use the existing RTP firewall under **Locked** and its flexibility to use RTP Firewall under **Unlocked**.
+    + **Account Manager**: Designating the control of this account to a specific user.

 === "Address"